Affiliate links on Android Authority may earn us a commission. Learn more.

 Potential solutions:

-- Charge your tablet for at least half an hour or until the charge light is green.
-Then, hold the power button for 40 seconds or more until the device restarts.
+• Charge your tablet for at least half an hour or until the charge light is green.
+Then, try powering the device on.

-- You might have to reboot the system by going into Recovery Mode.
+• You might have to reboot the system by going into Recovery Mode.
 To do so, first power off the device.
-Turn it on and press and hold the power and volume down buttons simultaneously.
+Turn it on by pressing and holding the power and volume up buttons simultaneously.
 Navigate to the Reboot System Now option using the volume up and down keys.
 Press the power button to select this option.

 What Amazon Fire tablet problems have you encountered?
 Be sure to let us know in the comments below.
 We’ll do our best to help.